Thoughts of a new Scrum Master – Juan Dione

 Join Shane and Blair as they chat to Juan Dione on his experience as a new scrum master

 Read along you will

 Blair Tempero: Good morning, folks.
-Well, today we’re joined by Facundo Dione, who started working with me as a trainee scrum master.
-Facundo has been with me for about a month now.
+Well, today we’re joined by Juan Dione, who started working with me as a trainee scrum master.
+Juan has been with me for about a month now.
 And I just want to find out his first impressions of agile, how we deal with agile, what things we can actually improve on, and what things we’re doing really well?
 So we’ll start off by saying congratulations for getting the job for status but welcome here.

-Facundo Dione: Thank you very much, Blair, for interaction.
+Juan Dione: Thank you very much, Blair, for interaction.
 And thank you for congratulations.
 It’s been a pretty good month so far, and discussing impressions.
 Well, we’ve already had a few conversations along the few instances of Scrum that we’ve seen throughout this time.
 I guess, that we mentioned, for instance, yesterday about the lady stand up.
 And we have a couple of people that are very technical people that get along and sometimes get into deep details and don’t favor the use of the stand up in actually the intended way.
 I guess that’s just the constant effort of the Scrum Master to maintain certain ground rules and making sure development team is able to go through them.